hotosm/osm-tagger/README.md

 ollama pull ollama/llava:34b
 ```

-You might also want experiment with other Ollama models.
+You might also want experiment with other Ollama models, like `llama3.2-vision:latest`

 ## Install & run